twitter/bootstrap/site/content/docs/5.0/components/placeholders.md

 ### Color

-By default the `placeholder` use the `currentColor`.
-Again, you can override it with a custom color or utitlity class.
+By default, the `placeholder` uses `currentColor`.
+This can be overriden with a custom color or utility class.

 {{< example >}}
 <span class="placeholder col-12"></span>